paulscherrerinstitute/wica-js/README.md

 of the wica channels to be included in the new stream, together with the required *wica channel properties* (whose default values may be overridden via the **'data-wica-channel-props'** attribute).

 1. The **Wica-HTTP Server** processes the request.
 It uses the supplied wica channels names and their associated properties to initiate communication with control points of interest in the backend control system.
-It then allocates a new *stream-id* and returns it to the caller.
+It then allocates and returns to the caller a new *stream-id*.

 1. The **Wica-JS Library** sends a *subscribe stream* request to the Wica-HTTP Server using the allocated stream-id.